 What Is Driving Under the Influence of Drugs?

-Drivers in California can face criminal charges for operating a motor vehicle while impaired by both illegal drugs and legally prescribed drugs.
+Drivers in California can face criminal charges for operating a motor vehicle while impaired by illegal and legally prescribed drugs.
 Your medical condition is not a defense against driving under the influence of drugs.

 It can be very difficult for police officers to determine if a driver is under the influence of drugs.
 Drug recognition experts (DREs) are supposed to help police officers determine if a driver is experiencing drug intoxication, which can lead to an arrest.

-Drivers who are suspected of driving under the influence of drugs can then be subjected to a blood test.
-Note that a driver cannot request a breath or saliva test instead, as only blood tests can accurately track non-alcoholic intoxication using current technology.
+Drivers suspected of driving under the influence of drugs can then be subjected to a blood test.
+A driver cannot request a breath or saliva test instead, as only blood tests can accurately track non-alcoholic intoxication using current technology.

 What Are the Penalties for Driving Under the Influence of Drugs?

-Drivers can face misdemeanor or felony charges for driving under the influence of drugs in California.
+Drivers in California can face misdemeanor or felony charges for driving under the influence of drugs.
 Generally, drivers will only face felony charges if:

 The penalties for a misdemeanor and felony conviction vary.
 However, in both cases, a driver can expect to face fines.
-A felony conviction can lead to 4 years of time in jail.
+A felony conviction can lead to 4 years in jail.
 Drivers may also face a lengthy period of probation if they are convicted under VC 23152(f).

 - California Vehicle Code Section 23152(a): Driving Under The Influence Of Alcohol